-The focus of the Mediterranean diet isn't on limiting total fat consumption, but rather on choosing healthier types of fat.
+The focus of the Mediterranean diet isn't on limiting total fat consumption, but rather to make wise choices about the types of fat you eat.
 The Mediterranean diet discourages saturated fats and hydrogenated oils (trans fats), both of which contribute to heart disease.

-The Mediterranean diet typically includes a moderate amount of wine, usually red wine.
-This means no more than 5 ounces (148 milliliters) of wine daily for women of all ages and men older than age 65 and no more than 10 ounces (296 milliliters) of wine daily for younger men.
-More than this may increase the risk of health problems, including increased risk of certain types of cancer.
+The Mediterranean diet typically includes a moderate amount of wine.
+This means no more than 5 ounces (148 milliliters) of wine daily for women (or men over age 65), and no more than 10 ounces (296 milliliters) of wine daily for men under age 65.

 If you're unable to limit your alcohol intake to the amounts defined above, if you have a personal or family history of alcohol abuse, or if you have heart or liver disease, refrain from drinking wine or any other alcohol.